OWASP/owasp-mastg/weaknesses/MASVS-RESILIENCE/MASWE-0096.md

 draft:
   description: Use payload/End-2-End Encryption.
 Even if the connection is encrypted
-    (e.g. HTTPS), performing a MITM attack should not reveal any sensitive infomation (e.g. about the inner workings of the app and its operarations.
-This is not neccessarily related to privacy).
+    (e.g. HTTPS), performing a MITM attack should not reveal any sensitive information (e.g. about the inner workings of the app and its operations.
+This is not necessarily related to privacy).
   topics: null
 status: draft